-Marine Protected Areas (MPAs) are now in effect!
-To assure the maximum effectiveness of MPAs we must be aware of the types of human activities that occur in or near them so that we can minimize any negative effects these activities may have to the marine ecosystem.
+Orange County is home to seven Marine Protected Areas from Bolsa Chica in the north to Dan Point in the south.
+To assure the maximum effectiveness of MPAs we must be aware of the types of human activities that occur in or near them.
+With the proper information on human use we can manage our MPAs to minimize any negative effects these activities may have to the marine ecosystem.

 Overview and Purpose of the MPA Watch Program

 Partnerships with key community groups and engaged citizens are a cost-effective and resource-efficient way to evaluate human ocean use and compliance with coastal protection policies and regulations.
 Trained volunteers can produce accurate and reliable information that can be used to better understand how individuals use coastal areas.
 With scientifically sound practices, data from effective volunteer monitoring programs can be used to inform regulatory and enforcement agencies to help with enforcement of the MPAs.

 Through classroom and field trainings, volunteers learn about MPA science, local marine resources, the MLPA process, MPA locations, allowed uses, identification of common human use activities, and existing MPA monitoring efforts.
 After training, volunteers are provided with monitoring data sheets which serve as tracking mechanisms for human uses, e.g. clipboards, binoculars and other tools for conducting surveys.
 The activities monitored include consumptive (e.g. recreational and commercial shore-based and ocean-based fishing activities) and non-consumptive (e.g. kayaking, surfing, scuba diving, stand-up paddling, and wildlife viewing and beach-going) uses.